 Mt.
-Ararat has attracted the most attention because it has permanent ice, and some people report to have seen the Ark.
-Many expeditions have searched for the Ark there.
-There is no conclusive evidence of the Ark's location or survival; after all, it landed on the mountains about 4,500 years ago.
-Also it could easily have deteriorated, been destroyed, or been used as lumber by Noah and his descendants.
+Ararat has attracted the most attention because it has permanent ice, and some people report to have seen the ark.
+Many expeditions have searched for the ark there.
+There is no conclusive evidence of the ark's location or survival; after all, it landed on the mountains about 4,500 years ago.
+Also, it could have easily deteriorated, been destroyed, or been used as lumber by Noah and his descendants.

-Some scientists and Bible scholars, though, believe the Ark could indeed be preserved-perhaps to be providentially revealed at a future time as a reminder of the past judgment and the judgment to come, although the same could be said for things like the Ark of the Covenant or other biblical icons.
-Jesus said, "If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead" (Luke 16:31).
+Some scientists and Bible scholars, though, believe the ark could indeed be preserved-perhaps to be providentially revealed at a future time as a reminder of the past judgment and the judgment to come, although the same could be said for things like the ark of the covenant or other biblical icons.
+Jesus said, "If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead" (Luke 16:31).

-The Ark is unlikely to have survived without supernatural intervention, but this is neither promised nor expected from Scripture.
+The ark is unlikely to have survived without supernatural intervention, but this is neither promised nor expected from Scripture.
 However, it is a good idea to check if it still exists.
-(For more information on the search for Noah's Ark, see page 71, "Has Noah's Ark Been Found?").
+(For more information on the search for Noah's ark, see page 69, "Has Noah's Ark Been Found?").